Background

 Pathophysiology

-The main defect is a central suppression scotoma.
+The main defect is a central suppression scotoma, which prevents bifixation.

-The central retina has small receptive fields and is more sensitive to image blur or image disparity than the peripheral retina.
+The central retina has small receptive fields and is therefore more sensitive to image blur or image disparity than the peripheral retina.
 Conditions that cause a suppression scotoma in the central retina but allow for peripheral fusion cause monofixation syndrome.
+Studies in macaque monkeys have demonstrated that 2 adjacent neurons in the visual cortex could join receptive fields up to 5°, which correlates to the maximum deviation of 8 pd of monofixation syndrome.
+[1]

-Some patients seem to have an inherited inability to bifixate.
+Some patients have an inherited inability to bifixate.

 Epidemiology